kontalk/specs/group.md

 ## Protocol overview
 Instead of relying on the server to manage groups, we decided to let clients do the job.
 Every administrative task is carried out by clients.
 Group chat in Kontalk is more of a self-controlled group of people.
-All messages are multicasted to the other participants through [XEP-0033](http://xmpp.org/extensions/xep-0033.html) (*I recommend separating this from 0033*) - this is not part of the group extension protocol but allows a client to reach every group member by sending only one message - and must have type *groupchat* (*do we need this?*) (*no, why?
-These are not MUC messages, the type should be 'chat'*).
+All messages are multicasted to the other participants through [XEP-0033](http://xmpp.org/extensions/xep-0033.html).
+Although this is not strictly a part of the group extension protocol, it allows a client to reach every group member by sending only one message.
 The `<group/>` extension must always include a group ID and the JID of the owner (i.e. who created the group).

 ## Creating groups